OpenSecuritySummit/oss2020/content/tracks/Cloud-Security/_Show-&-Tell-How-I-do-it.md

 <!--(add intro)

-## How to consolidate
+## "How to consolidate"

 (...)

-## Monitoring the security
+## "Monitoring the security"

 (...)

-## SREs and security uses of the tooling they already use
+## "SREs and security uses of the tooling they already use"

 (...)

-## Could we get JustEat or Capital One
+## "Could we get JustEat or Capital One"

 (...)